 Start asking really personal questions

-Start talking about your lord and savior Jesus Christ – Might save you from ever talking to that person again!
+Start talking about your Lord and Savior, Jesus Christ.
+It might save you from ever talking to that person again!

 Do you get offended when you are last on the carbon copy (CC) list in an email?
 Should you be?
 I think so!